Rockford, Illinois: Settlement and development

 Rockford traces its roots to 1834, as the combined settlements of Midway were founded on both banks of the Rock River.
 On the west bank, Germanicus Kent and Thatcher Blake (with his slave Lewis Lemon) founded Kentville; the east bank was settled by Daniel Shaw Haight.
 With the location of the Rock River equidistant between Lake Michigan and the Mississippi River, the combined settlement derived the name "Midway".
-In 1836, Winnebago County was created (from both Jo Daviess and LaSalle counties), with Midway named as its county seat, as it was “halfway between Galena and Chicago on a line of four-horse coaches."
+In 1836, Winnebago County was created (from both Jo Daviess and LaSalle counties), with Midway named as its county seat, as it was "halfway between Galena and Chicago on a line of four-horse coaches."

 In 1837, the village of Midway was renamed Rockford, highlighting a rocky river ford across the Rock River in the village.
-The same year, Rockford established its first post office (with Daniel Shaw Haight as the first postmaster).
+In the same year, Rockford established its first post office, with Daniel Shaw Haight as the first postmaster.
 In 1840, the first weekly newspaper began circulation.
-In 1847, Rockford Female Seminary (today Rockford University) was founded.
-On January 3, 1852, Rockford was officially chartered as a city; a year later, the long-running "Forest City" nickname first appeared, used by the New York Tribune.
+In 1847, Rockford Female Seminary – today Rockford University – was founded.
+On January 3, 1852, Rockford was officially chartered as a city; a year later the long-running "Forest City" nickname first appeared, used by the New York Tribune.
 Also in 1852, the Galena and Chicago Union Railroad connected Rockford to Chicago by railroad.

 At the time of its founding, many of the village's residents were transplants from the Northeastern United States and upstate New York.
 Descended from English Puritans, the Midway/Rockford population was similar to much of the rest of northern Illinois and nearly all of Wisconsin during the mid-19th century.
 After the Black Hawk War, additional immigrants moved to northern Illinois; during the 1830s and 1840s, Rockford and Winnebago County were considered a cultural extension of New England.

 During the antebellum period, Rockford shared abolitionist leanings, lending considerable support to the Free Soil Party and the later Republican Party.
 In 1848, 42 percent of voters in Winnebago County (where Rockford dominated as the county seat) voted for Martin Van Buren.
 In 1852, Free Soil candidate John P. Hale became the first presidential candidate to visit Rockford, although he would only receive 28 percent of the vote.
 In 1860, Abraham Lincoln won 3,985 votes in Winnebago County to the 817 votes of Stephen A. Douglas.